Peppermint Tea:16 Benefits, Side Effects & How to Make It

 One study found that participants who inhaled peppermint oil before cognitive tests performed better and had improved processing speeds.

 The menthol in peppermint is thought to stimulate the hippocampus, the area of the brain responsible for memory and mental clarity.
-So the next time you need to power through a mentally demanding task, brew yourself a cup of peppermint tea and let the minty a Here is the article continued with the same style, tone, and format:
+So the next time you need to power through a mentally demanding task, brew yourself a cup of peppermint tea and let the minty.

 4. Relieves Tension Headaches